 2. Walk 0.5-1 mile to an off-airport pickup.
 Works at virtually every airport that has nearby hotels or commercial property.
 At ATL, the Renaissance Concourse and other airport-adjacent hotels are common workarounds.
 At MCO, the Hyatt Regency on-airport is in the terminal — but the off-airport Hilton and others are walkable.
 At MSP, the Mall of America is one light rail stop away with zero airport fee on the return.

 3. Split an UberXL with 3-5 other travelers.
-The airport surcharge is per-trip, not per-passenger, so a $12 LAX fee divided four ways is $3 per head.
+The airport surcharge is per-trip, not per-passenger, so Seattle's $8.50 fee divided four ways is about $2 per head — and LAX's coming up-to-$12 central-terminal fee will split to $3 per head once it takes effect.
 UberXL and Lyft XL fares are typically only 30-50% more than UberX, making the per-head math compelling for any group traveling to or from the same area.

 4. Use public transit for at least one leg.
 The 10-hub table below shows the realistic transit alternative at each major US airport.